gregwchase/amazon-mxnet-content-recsys/README.md

-# Content Based Filtering With MXNet
+# Content-Based Recommendation Systems with Apache MXNet

 This is the repository for the `Content-Based Recommendation Systems with Apache MXNet` article created for the [MXNet Medium blog](https://medium.com/apache-mxnet), in partnership with [Amazon](https://aws.amazon.com/mxnet/).